We Welcome You

 Click on the “(Story Title)” to read about the Directors

-Dennis Dahlen, Chair, “Spirit in the Desert is Consequential”
+Dennis Dahlen, “Spirit in the Desert is Consequential”

 Melissa Maxwell-Doherty, “Expanding Our Circle of Inclusion”

-Paula Mortensen, “A Place Where the Spirit Dances”
+Paula Sturgeon, “A Place Where the Spirit Dances”

 Mary Wennes, “Global Citizen and Activist”